svvsaga/datex-client/README.md

 ## How is it made?

-[JAXB-RI v 2.3.2](https://github.com/eclipse-ee4j/jaxb-ri) is used to generate POJOs from the official [Datex II v 2.3 Schema](https://datex2.eu/schema/2/2_0/)
+[JAXB-RI v 2.3.2](https://github.com/eclipse-ee4j/jaxb-ri) is used to generate POJOs from [the Datex II v2.0 schema with some extensions.](https://www.vegvesen.no/globalassets/om-oss/om-organisasjonen/data-og-api/schema-and-wsdl.zip)

 The following command is used to generate POJOs: